Asset Upload

 | External URL | Import from external source | URL to download |

-| Stream | Programmatic upload | Binary stream |
+| Binary Stream | Programmatic / single-file upload | Raw binary request body |

 External URL Upload